Another “First Celebrity Ghost Hunter”

 The correspondent was one of those visitors.
 And the upshot of his report is that there was nothing to substantiate the claim that Ballechin House was supernaturally haunted.
 The noises he heard could be attributed to wind and to pipes and to the fact that “ordinary noises can be transmitted in that house with unusual facility and to unusual distances.”
 One woman’s account of “the ghost of half a woman sitting on her fellow servant’s bed,” he says, should be taken with “a grain or two of salt.”

 When this report was published, it created quite a stir.
-Goodrich-Freer wrote to the Times to express her objection to the correspondent’s revealing the specific house being investigated.
+Goodrich-Freer wrote to The Times to express her objection to the correspondent’s revealing the specific house being investigated.
 After all, ghost-hunter decorum dictates that one respect the privacy of the haunted party.
 She also pointed out that the correspondent drew his conclusions after having spent only 48 hours at Ballechin House.
 Harold Saunders, the butler there, also wrote, explaining how his scoffing when hearing about the ghostly encounters from others halted when he also began to experience weird noises and other spectral sensations.
 The original article, the letters from Goodrich-Freer and Saunders, and related pieces published in The Times can be read in full at “A Return to Ballechin House (with New Old Research Sources Related Thereto),” which is also linked at the end of this post.

 The SPR Distanced Itself